 Age ≥ 60 Syncope with exertion

 History of CHF Syncope with chest pain

 Abnormal ECG Syncope with dyspnea

+and the set of the left set of the set

 - Age specific blood pressure 0 28 days > 60 mmHg, 1 month 1 year > 70 mmHg, 1 10 years > 70 + (2 x age) mmHg and 11 years and older > 90 mmHg. - Abdominal / back pain in women of childbearing age should be treated as pregnancy related until proven otherwise. - The diagnosis of abdominal aneurysm should be considered with abdominal pain, with or without back and / or lower extremity pain or diminished pulses, especially in patients over 50 and / or patients with shock/ poor perfusion.
-Notify receiving facility early with suspected abdominal aneurysm. - Consider cardiac etiology in patients > 50, diabetics and / or women especially with upper abdominal complaints. - Heart Rate: One of the first clinical signs of dehydration is increased heart rate.
-Tachycardia increases as dehydration becomes more severe.
-Patient is very unlikely to be significantly dehydrated if heart rate is close to normal, unless they are on a beta blocker. - Syncope with no preceding symptoms or event may be associated with arrhythmia. - Assess for signs and symptoms of trauma if associated or questionable fall with syncope. - Consider dysrhythmias, GI bleed, ectopic pregnancy, and seizure as possible causes of syncope. - These patients should be transported.
+Notify receiving facility early with suspected abdominal aneurysm. - Consider cardiac etiology in patients > 50, diabetics and / or women especially with upper abdominal complaints. - Heart Rate: One of the first clinical signs of dehydration, almost always increased heart rate, tachycardia increases as dehydration becomes more severe, very unlikely to be significantly dehydrated if heart rate is close to normal. - Syncope with no preceding symptoms or event may be associated with arrhythmia. - Assess for signs and symptoms of trauma if associated or questionable fall with syncope. - Consider dysrhythmias, GI bleed, ectopic pregnancy, and seizure as possible causes of syncope. - These patients should be transported.
 Patients who experience syncope associated with headache, neck pain, chest pain, abdominal pain, back pain, dyspnea, or dyspnea on exertion need prompt medical evaluation. - More than 25% of geriatric syncope is cardiac dysrhythmia based.